Frome Street: Frome Street Bikeway

 As of December 2019, the Frome Street Bikeway is being integrated into the North-South Bikeway, which is "build[ing] on the existing Frome Bikeway and will connect the existing Rugby/Porter Bikeway in Unley to the Braund Road Bike Boulevard in Prospect".
 The Rundle Street to Greenhill Road section has been completed.
+The bikeway was completed in 2024-2025.